xbeat/Machine-Learning/README.md

 Why LoRA Isn't Suitable for Pre-training LLMs

 LoRA (Low-Rank Adaptation) is a popular technique for fine-tuning large language models, but it's not typically used for pre-training.
 This presentation will explore the reasons behind this limitation and discuss alternative approaches.

+## Polars vs. Pandas Accelerating Data Analysis

+Introduction to Polars and Pandas

+Polars and Pandas are both powerful data manipulation libraries in Python.
+While Pandas has been the go-to library for data analysis for years, Polars is a newer contender that promises significant performance improvements.
+This presentation will compare these two libraries, focusing on their strengths, differences, and how Polars can potentially accelerate your data analysis tasks.

 ## Exploring Bootstrap Techniques